timsun28/DataSciencePort/README.md

 ##### Conclusion
 In the beginning DataCamp didn't really add anything to my knowledge on Python.
-It did help my team mates progress and understand better at what I was working on.
+It did help my project members progress and get a better understanding on what I was working on.
 Some courses were not related to our project.
 Because of this I wasn't able to put everything into practise.
 I did learn a lot from the courses and chapters that I will take with me to upcoming projects.